chainstack/docs/docs/subgraphs/quickstart.md

 You can also use Chainstack Subgraphs to deploy an already completed subgraph project.
 To do so:

-* Make sure your code is thoroughly tested and ready to go.
 * Go to your project’s directory on your local machine.
 If your code is deployed on a remote repository, clone it to your system using the git clone command:

 ``` sh